The Forum (February 2020)

 Stanford University, Stanford, California

-Lighting the Way: A National Forum on Archival Discovery and Delivery will take place over 2.5 days at Stanford University in Stanford, California from February 10-12, 2020.
-The event will include approximately 50 participants, and will focus on information sharing and collaborative problem solving around improving how user-facing systems support discovery and delivery for archives and special collections.
+Lighting the Way: A National Forum on Archival Discovery and Delivery took place over 2.5 days at Stanford University in Stanford, California from February 10-12, 2020.
+The event included approximately 70 participants, and focused on information sharing and collaborative problem solving around improving how user-facing systems support discovery and delivery for archives and special collections.

 Important details and logistics

-Where and when: The Forum will take place from February 10-12, 2020 at Stanford University.
-The main sessions will be held from 9am until 5pm on February 10 and 11, and will end no later than 2 pm on February 12.
-Additional location and travel information is available.
-A detailed agenda will be made available closer to the event.
+Where and when: The Forum took place from February 10-12, 2020 at Stanford University.
+The main sessions were held from 9am until 5pm on February 10 and 11, and ended at 12 pm on February 12.
+Additional location and travel information is available, as are a detailed agenda and list of invited speakers and presentations.

 Accessibility accommodations: If you need an accessibility-related accommodation or wheelchair access information, please contact Mark A. Matienzo at phone: +1 650 683 5769 or e-mail: email@example.com.
-Requests should be made by January 15, 2020.
+Remote captioning will be provided for the livestream of the plenary presentations on February 10.
+Requests should be made by February 7, 2020.